 Recently, Facebook removed all fundraising fees, making the platform a strong rival for similar entities like GoFundMe.
 Non-profits will want to take advantage of this free and effective resource in 2019.

 5) New Year, New Strategies

 Gone are the days of focusing exclusively on overhead.
-Successful non-profit management demands a strategic approach that shift the conversation to outcomes rather than input costs.
+Successful non-profit management demands a strategic approach that shifts the conversation to outcomes rather than input costs.
 A high overhead does not necessarily denote a negative outcome.
 Likewise, the perspective has begun to shift to defining and achieving goals around a given target budget.
 Impact and effectiveness remain the defining standards of non-profits in 2019.